David Kilcullen: Education

 Kilcullen graduated from St Pius X College in 1984.
 He then attended the Australian Defence Force Academy and completed a Bachelor of Arts with honours in military art and science through the University of New South Wales and graduated as a distinguished graduate and was awarded the Chief of Defence Force Army Prize in 1989.
 He took his army officer training at the Royal Military College, Duntroon.
 After twelve months of training in Indonesia, Kilcullen graduated from the Australian Defence Force School of Languages in 1993 with an advanced diploma in applied linguistics.
 He is fluent in Indonesian and speaks some Arabic and French.

 Kilcullen received a Ph.D. in politics from the University of New South Wales at the Australian Defence Force Academy in 2000.
-His thesis, entitled "The Political Consequences of Military Operations in Indonesia 1945–99: A Fieldwork Analysis of the Political Power-Diffusion Effects of Guerrilla Conflict," focused on the effects of guerrilla warfare on non-state political systems in traditional societies.
-He drew on ethnographic methods to research traditional systems of governance in East Timor and West Papua.
+His thesis, entitled The Political Consequences of Military Operations in Indonesia 1945–99: A Fieldwork Analysis of the Political Power-Diffusion Effects of Guerrilla Conflict, focused on the effects of guerrilla warfare on non-state political systems in traditional societies.
+He drew on ethnographic methods to research traditional systems of governance in East Timor and Papua.

 His research centred on investigating power diffusion in Indonesia during the Darul Islam Era of 1948 to 1962 and the Indonesian Occupation of East Timor of 1974 to 1999.
 Kilcullen argues that counter-insurgency operations, whether successful or not, cause the diffusion of political power from central to local leaders and that populations are the major actors in insurgency and counter-insurgency dynamics.